-A good small study comparing the blood sugar and insult responses to breakfasts with different fat/carb/protein values at the same number of calories (Paula C. Chandler-Laney, et.al.
+A good small study comparing the blood sugar and insulin responses to breakfasts with different fat/carb/protein values at the same number of calories (Paula C. Chandler-Laney, et.al.
 Return of hunger following a relatively high carbohydrate breakfast is associated with earlier recorded glucose peak and nadir.
 Appetite.
 Volume 80, 1 September 2014, Pages 236-241).

 Turns out that a Low Carb High Fat breakfast results in a lower Area Under the Curve (AUC) for Insulin and higher blood sugar levels hours after breakfast.
 The lower AUC makes sense since there’s less glycemic load from lower carbohydrates.
 However, the glucose response may be counter-intuitive.
 It happens because the problem with higher glucose in meals is a larger drop in glucose after the meal digests.
 Eating lower carbs results in less of a drop in blood sugar.
 And it also results in less hunger.